cloud-copilot/iam-expand/README.md

 # Expand IAM Actions
-This will expand the actions of the IAM policy to show the individual actions.
-Useful for when you want to see the individual actions that are included in a wildcard action or are not allowed to use wildcards for security or compliance reasons.

-Published in ESM and CommonJS and available as a [CLI](#cli).
+Built in the Unix philosophy, this is a small tool that does one thing well: expand IAM actions with wildcards to their list of matching actions.

 Use this to:
 1) Expand out wildcards in actions when you are not allowed to use wildcards in your IAM policy.
 2) Get an exhaustive list of actions that are included in a policy and quickly search it for interesting actions.
 3) Investigate where dangerous or dubious actions are being used in your policies.

+Published in ESM and CommonJS plus available as a [CLI](#cli).

+All information is sourced from the [@cloud-copilot/iam-data](https://github.com/cloud-copilot/iam-data) which is updated daily.

 ## Installation
 ```bash